 The LASSO procedure imposes a constraint to the sum of the absolute values of the models’ parameter coefficients.
 It removes less relevant explanatory variables by pushing their parameter coefficients towards zero.
 We control the model simplification process using the shrinkage factor based on 10-fold cross validation (Ma & Fildes, 2017; Ma et al., 2016).

-At the second stage, we construct the General Autoregressive Distributive Lag (ADL) model based on the variables retained by the LASSO procedure with their dynamic terms (Huang et al. 2014).
-One limitation of the LASSO procedure is that it may potentially miss important variables under the condition of high multicollinearity (Fan & Lv, 2008; Ma et al., 2016).
-In practice, retailers tend to promote relevant products at the same time, which may even increase the multicollinearity.
+At the second stage, we construct the General Autoregressive Distributive Lag (ADL) model based on the variables selected by the LASSO procedure with their dynamic terms (Huang et al. 2014).
+One limitation of the LASSO procedure is that it potentially misses important variables under the condition of high multicollinearity (Fan & Lv, 2008; Ma et al., 2016).
+In practice, retailers tend to promote relevant products at the same time.
 Therefore, we include the marketing variables of the focal product in the general ADL model.
-The general ADL model takes into account the dynamic effect of the (LASSO retained) marketing activity variables as well as a term capturing the potential trend, four-week seasonality, and calendar events.
-The general ADL model can be represented as:
+The general ADL model takes into account the dynamic effect of the (LASSO retained) marketing activity variables as well as a time variable which captures the potential trend, 12 four-week dummy variable to capture seasonality, and other dummy variables to capture calendar events.
+We refer this model as the general ADL model:

 ln⁡(y0,t)=intercept+τ*time+j=1Lαjln⁡(y0, t-j)+j=0Lβ0,jln⁡(p0,t-j)+j=0Lγ0,jFeature0,t-j+j=0Lγ0,jDisplay0,t-j+m=1Mj=0Lβm,jln⁡(pm,t-j)+n=1Nj=0Lγn,jFeaturen,t-jn=1Pj=0Lγn,jDisplayn,t-j+d=112θdFour_week_dummyd+c=19v=01δc,vCalendarEventc,t-v+εt

+(7)